 Because of the field's unique placement on the banks of the Cottonwood River, there are many epic tales of home runs ending up in the river.
 Hitting a homer over the centerfield fence would be a super-human feat, given the extreme distance.
 The 452 feet to the centerfield corner is topped by only a few classic Major League ballparks, such as the 463 foot expanse to center in old Yankee Stadium.
 The distance to centerfield was a topic of great debate until it was measured and marked in 2001.

 Weather is also sometimes a factor at Riverside Park.
 Several summer night contests have been covered by a blanket of fog so thick that outfielders appeared to disappear as they made their way to their positions.

-Riverside Park is the home of the Springfield High School Tigers, Springfield VFW, and Springfield American Legion baseball teams in addition to the amateur baseball team.
+Riverside Park is the home of the Springfield High School Tigers and Springfield American Legion baseball teams in addition to the amateur baseball team.
 In the fall, the goalposts come out as the park turns into a grid-iron that serves as the home of the Springfield High School football team.

 - 2020 - Drone Photos of Riverside Park - Thanks to Alex Peterson of Video Magic Productions!

 - 2012 - Aerial Photos of Riverside Park courtesy of Skyway Helicopters LLC